-- Book online & save 12% on holidays to Lanzarote
+- Save up to 10% on holidays to Lanzarote

-The weather for Lanzarote, represented by Arrecife, shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Lanzarote shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.